Tyn-Llan is a Grade II listed building in the Flintshire local planning authority area, Wales. First listed on 30 August 2002. House.

 Description

-A late Georgian house of 2 storeys and 3 bays, of rubble stone (formerly rendered) with slate roof and end brick stacks.
-The central doorway is within a shallow gabled porch and has a panelled door with inserted glazed panels and keyed lintel.
-Lower-storey windows have keyed lintels and 16-pane horned sash windows.
-Upper-storey windows have 16-pane hornless sashes.
-The L gable end is attached to Rectory Cottage.
-The R (S) gable end has, in the upper storey, 2 segmental-headed windows renewed in earlier openings, and a similar replaced window lower R. In the rear wing the S wall is continuous with the gable end of the main range, and has similar replaced windows in the lower storey and a tripartite sash window in the upper storey.
-Its E gable end has a large external stack, the upper part of which has been rebuilt in brick.
-The gable end has segmental-headed late C19 margin-lit sash windows lower L and upper R, with replaced small-pane window in an earlier opening lower R, and to the R of an added shallow lean-to built partly against the stack.
-The doorway is within the R-hand side wall of the wing.
-The rear of the main range has, to the R of the rear wing, inserted French doors in the lower storey and sash window with brick sill to the upper storey.
+The left gable end is attached to Rectory Cottage.
+The right gable end has two segmental-headed windows in the upper storey, which have been renewed in earlier openings, along with a similar replaced window in the lower right.
+The rear wing's south wall is continuous with the gable end of the main range and has similar replaced windows in the lower storey, as well as a tripartite sash window in the upper storey.
+The east gable end features a large external stack, with its upper part rebuilt in brick.
+This gable end also has segmental-headed late 19th-century margin-lit sash windows, with a replaced small-pane window in an earlier opening on the lower right, and to the right of this is an added shallow lean-to that is partly against the stack.
+The doorway to the rear wing is located within its right-hand side wall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.